AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 Edge Site ID Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^

-Aviatrix Edge 2.0 uses Site ID to identify an Edge location and Edge Gateway pair.
+Aviatrix Secure Edge uses Site ID to identify an Edge location and Edge Gateway pair.
 This allows to group multiple Edge Gateways at the same Edge location using the same Site ID.
 Multiple Edge Gateways can be grouped and deployed in Active-Active or Active-Standby mode.

 Follow these guidelines to decide whether to use an existing Site ID or create a new one.